I am so happy to report that I am at the halfway point in my chemotherapy treatment!

 5. Collapsing Veins

-4. Loss of blood pressure and blood drawn from one arm
+4. Loss of blood pressure taken and blood drawn from one arm

 After my partial mastectomy surgery, six lymph nodes were removed.
 When lymph nodes are removed, there is nowhere for lymphatic fluids to drain through.
 Therefore, any increased pressure results in swelling of lymphatic fluids.
 For the rest of my life I cannot have blood withdrawn from my right arm or have blood pressure taken in my right arm.